 Mobile ad spend is expected to take over as the platform of choice for advertising.
-Its market shares are projected to jump from $93.25 billion in 2019 to $141.36 by 2022.
+Its market shares were projected to jump from $93.25 billion in 2019 to $141.36 by 2022.
 This is significantly higher than ad spend for desktops, which forecasts anticipate to go from $39.07 billion to $46.52 billion.

-This figure translates to an expected total of more than 90 million users in the U.S. this 2019.
+This figure translates to an expected total of more than 90 million users in the U.S. this past 2019.
 The article credits the rising availability of affordable smart home devices as one of the key reasons for this upward shift.
 It finds that smart speaker technology adoption is happening most with families and Gen Xers (women of this generation, in particular).

 Of this data pool, around 21% of respondents professed that they use voice search on a weekly basis, while 57% say they have never used this feature.
 There’s still a long way to go for voice search when it comes to mainstream adoption.